genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-python-script.md

   accession of an existing preparations file
 - A Cell metadata file in TSV format, hosted at an HTTPS web address

-Once imported, studies, samples, and signal metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only queryable via APIs.
+Once imported, studies, samples, libraries, preparations, cells metadata, and signal metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only queryable via APIs.